crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Fire Magic
     tends towards indiscriminate, wide-range destructive conjurations and starting fires.
-Fire Elementalists begin with the Book of Flames.

   Ice Magic
     offers diffuse, subtle effects, both defensive and offensive.
-Ice Elementalists start with the Book of Frost.

   Air Magic
     provides powerful but difficult to direct spells.
-Air Elementalists begin with the Book of Air.

   Earth Magic
     is a versatile school, with destructive, debilitating and utility spells available.
-Earth Elementalists start with the Book of Geomancy, and some stones to use for the Sandblast spell.
+Earth Elementalists start with the Sandblast spell, and some stones to use with it.

 Venom Mages
   Venom Mages specialise in poison magic, which is extremely useful in the shallower levels of the Dungeon where few creatures are immune to it.
-Their first book is the Young Poisoner's Handbook.

 ****************************************
 3. List of skills